capstanlqc/i18n-guide/xliff-prepp-best-practices.md

   * Text must be segmented by sentence.
 Each segment should contain one single sentence, not a full paragraph or several sentences.
   * All translatable content must be extracted and all untranslatable content must be excluded during the extraction.
   * Inline codes should not be interpreted as end of paragraph or as boundaries between text units/blocks, to avoid breaking down sentences in fragments.
-  * Inline codes and markup should ideally be represented as specified by the XLIFF standard so that the translation editor can recognize, lock and display them as placeable tags.
+  * Inline codes and markup should ideally be represented using the notation specified by the XLIFF standard so that the translation editor can recognize, lock and display them as placeable tags.
 	* If markup is not represented as tags and is escaped instead, then each markup block should be as short as possible, and custom tags might need to be created to protect escaped markup.
   * The number of tags should be as low as possible.
   	* Some clean-up of the source files or some back and forth between localization engineers and source content authors is sometimes necessary).